 The good news is that MVP isn’t usually dangerous.
-Most patients have treatment options, and mitral prolapse symptoms can be controlled.
+Most patients have treatment options, and mitral prolapse symptoms can often be controlled.
 Just eliminating certain foods from one’s diet can greatly reduce the frequency and severity of symptoms.

 Yes, it will mean giving up some of the things that you love to consume, but that’s a small price to pay to be able to lead a full and active life.
 Some foods, in particular, are notorious for triggering and worsening symptoms of the MVP condition with a prolapsed mitral valve.
 Avoid the foods items on this list and you will almost certainly see your symptoms and quality of life improve.

 What are the foods to avoid with mitral valve prolapse?

 Most people with a mitral valve prolapse do not tolerate coffee well, particularly those who are symptomatic and have the MVP syndrome.
 That is because it contains stimulants, the most abundant of which is caffeine.
 Depending on the alkaloid content of the particular coffee bean and the brewing method that is used, one cup of coffee can contain up to 300 milligrams of caffeine.

 Caffeine stimulates the autonomic nervous system, which produces an unstable state inside the body.
 This system regulates and controls virtually every bodily system and function, including breathing, heart rate, and blood pressure.
 When the ANS becomes unstable, body functions slow down or speed up inappropriately.
 This can have a significant effect on MVP symptoms.